 An important part of studying abroad is just that—studying.
 It is important that students talk first with their academic advisors at Ole Miss about the courses they must take and which semesters they must register for them.
 Generally, the best study abroad courses to select are general studies electives or electives in your student’s major.
 It is rare to find a foreign class that is identical to one offered here, but departments are helpful in working with students to find foreign courses that will count towards the necessary course work for graduation.
 The student’s Study Abroad Advisor will also work with the student in this selection.
 We require our students to complete a Course Approval Form that is approved by departments and academic deans.
 This form makes it clear to the student before he goes abroad what credit he will earn if he takes certain classes abroad.

 We record grades from abroad to resident credit courses here.
 The grades are based on the transcript we receive for each student.
 There are NO pass/fail credits allowed while studying abroad.
-Students are required to carry a load abroad that is equal to or higher than the minimum 12 semester hours required here to be a full-time students.
+Students are required to carry a load abroad that is equal to or higher than the minimum 12 or 15 semester hours required here to be a full-time students.
 Students usually perform at an equal level when abroad as they did before they left.